ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Touchpad (without press) is mapped to WASD by default, you can change it by modifying KeyTouchDirectNorth/East/South/West/Center in the config file (and restarting app, text editor needs to be run as admin) when necessary.

 Adjust the motion pointer speed to around 4 in app and switch to motion pointer mode before starting the game.
-Also adjust the cursor speed in Windows settings when necessary.
+Also adjust the cursor speed in Windows mouse settings when necessary.
 In game options, set controller to Keyboard/Mouse, aiming stick to Both Sticks, mouse sensitivity to 1.0, crosshair speed to 1.0.

 <br>